TheLinuxITGuy/Chromie-Dragonflight/README.md

 # cDF (Chromie Dragonflight)
-The Dragonflight UI for Chromie Craft.
+The Dragonflight UI for Chromie Craft and Warmane (any 3.3.5 client).

 ## Installation
 This is a stand-alone addon made for the WoW 3.3.5 client.